-Every tattooer has a different approach on how you should take care of your tattoo.
+Every tattooer has a different approach on how you should take care of your tattoo; the aftercare tattoo instructions.
 The reason that there are so many different stories on what is best is because no tattoo is the same.
-Different styles and techniques need different instructions.
-If you have a tattoo done by Lainey Bee, this is her explanation to you.
+After all different styles and techniques need different aftercare instructions.
+When you have a tattoo done by Lainey Bee, this is her explanation to you.

 Once the tattoo is finished, it is covered with a plastic cling film.
 You can remove this after 3 to 5 hours.
 After removing the film clean the tattoo as following:

-Wash the tattoo at least twice a day with mild unscented soap (soap and/or shower gel are available in the studio @customcult or for those who don't life in the Netherlands at www.ohanaorganics.com.
+* Wash the tattoo at least twice a day with mild unscented soap.
+Ohanaorganics shower gel is available in the studio @customcult or for those who don't life in the Netherlands at www.ohanaorganics.com.
 Start with cold water and let it slowly get warmer, lubricate it with the recommended shower gel and wash it well so that no soap remains on the tattoo.
 Then lower the temperature of the water and let it air dry.
 It is important to completely remove the slippery gel layer that has built up underneath the cling foil.
 Do not wash for to long because this will get the skin/tattoo soaked and soft.

-If you have a dusty workplace, animals in your house, people touching the tattoo by mistake or anything else that can get the tattoo infected and damaged please make sure you clean your tattoo as fast as possible.
-We offer sterilized cleaning towels, wipeoutz, for on the go at Flowinkstudio.
+* If you have a dusty workplace, animals in your house, people touching the tattoo by mistake or anything else that can get the tattoo infected and damaged please make sure you clean your tattoo as fast as possible.

-Dry the tattoo gently with a clean towel or air dry after washing.
+* Dry the tattoo gently with a clean towel or air dry after washing.
 Do not rub or scratch.
 Let the tattoo get as dry as possible before you put aftercare on it.

-Use a small amount of tattoo aftercare. (not more then a pea size for a full hand size tattoo) A little Ohana Organics tattoo butter goes a long way!
+* Use a small amount of tattoo aftercare. (not more then 1/2 a pea size for a full hand size tattoo) A little Ohana Organics tattoo butter goes a long way!

-ο The tattooed skin remains very sensitive to sunlight after healing.
-Always treat your tattoo with a high SPF sun care product.
+The tattooed skin remains very sensitive to sunlight after healing.
+Always protect your tattoo with a high SPF sun care product.
 Preferably a sun block with minimum spf 50.
 Sun care products do not prevent your skin and the tattoo from changing it's color but it will keep it from damaging.

-ο If you have any questions about the tattoo aftercare instructions please do not hesitate to contact me!
+If you have any questions about the tattoo aftercare instructions please do not hesitate to contact me!